ConjureLabs/conjure-sh/mdx/blog/conjure-open-sourced.md

 # Open-Sourcing Conjure

-Recently [I tweeted that I would open-source Conjure](https://twitter.com/timothymarshall/status/1011315206406881283).
+Recently [I tweeted](https://twitter.com/timothymarshall/status/1011315206406881283) that I would open-source Conjure.
 Today I'm happy to announce that Conjure is fully open.
-I started Conjure to solve a common problem I had with development testing workflows.
+I started Conjure to solve a common problem I had with testing pull requests.
 I solved a problem for myself, more than anyone else.
 But as others [are coming out with the same type of service](https://zeit.co/blog/now-for-github), I've grown more confident that this is a tool that anyone dealing with web apps can benefit from.

 ## Going Forward